Step Up Your Screen Recording on Mac Game With These Expert Tips

 Another useful screen recording Mac method is through QuickTime Player.
 This is another application that is native to Mac, making it easy to find and use.
 Here’s how:

-• Microphone allows you to record your voice or audio along with the screen recording.
-There is a volume adjuster to get levels to your preferred volume.
+- Microphone allows you to record your voice or audio alongside the screen recording.
+There is even a volume adjuster to help fine-tune your audio.

-• Show Mouse Clicks in Recording is an option to create a black circle around the pointer when clicking.
+- Show Mouse Clicks in Recording creates a black circle around the pointer when clicking.

-1. When ready to record, choose the red circle Record button.
-From there, you can drag your pointer to choose the area you want recorded, or you can just click anywhere to record the whole screen.
+- When ready to record, click the red circle Record button.
+From there, you can drag your pointer to select the area you want recorded, or you can just click anywhere to record the whole screen.

-2. When you’re finished recording, select the square Stop button, or you can also push Command + Control + Esc.
+- When you’re finished recording, select the Stop button, or you can also hold Command + Control + Esc.

 Helpful Recording Tips to Know

-• Some applications may not allow you to record their windows, so if you try to screen record and it doesn’t work, try another app to see if that was the problem.
+- Some applications may not allow you to record their windows.
+Therefore, if you try to screen record, and it doesn’t work, try another app to see if that solves the problem.

-• Your screen recordings can be opened with iMove, QuickTime Player, or other video editing applications.
+- Your screen recordings can be opened with iMovie, QuickTime Player, or other video editing applications.

-• To cancel the action of recording, just push Esc before you start recording to get out of the app.
+- To cancel the action of recording, just push the Esc button before you start the recording.

-There are numerous third-party tools that are compatible with Mac for screen recording.
+There are numerous third-party tools for screen recording that are compatible with Mac.
 Here are some of the most well-respected, versatile options currently on the market.
 All of these are available to purchase either on the Mac App Store, or through the software developer directly.

 TechSmith Snagit